menu

 Overview

 Portland is a tiny borough located in the state of Pennsylvania.
 With a population of 484 people and just one neighborhood, Portland is the 985th largest community in Pennsylvania.
-Much of the housing stock in Portland was built prior to World War II, making it one of the older and more historic boroughs in the country.
+Portland has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

 Occupations and Workforce

-Portland is a blue-collar town, with 36.28% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Portland is generally considered to be a blue-collar town.
+36.28% of the Portland workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Portland is a borough of professionals, transportation and shipping workers, and service providers.
 There are especially a lot of people living in Portland who work in healthcare (15.93%), food service (9.29%), and management occupations (8.85%).

 Also of interest is that Portland has more people living here who work in computers and math than 95% of the places in the US.